Created for expats living in Japan

 Because there are so many different sorts of luxury fruits, it would be impossible to cover them all in one article.
 If you live in Tokyo or are planning a trip to this exciting city, visiting one of the specialty stores is highly recommended, not only as the best way to learn more about luxury fruits in general, but also as a delicious way to immerse yourself in Japanese culture.
 In this article, you can learn about some of the best fruit parlors and stores in Tokyo where you can purchase luxury fruits or enjoy delicious products made with them.
 Besides fruits, there are also many great Japanese gift ideas you can read about in our article: "30 Best Japanese Gift Ideas for Any Occasions".

-If you are looking for international supermarkets in Tokyo, please read our list of import stores.
+If you are looking for international supermarkets in Tokyo, check out our list of import stores.